d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 the BERT input sequence is the concatenation of “&lt;cls&gt;”, tokens of the first text sequence, “&lt;sep&gt;”, tokens of the second text sequence, and “&lt;sep&gt;”.
+We will consistently distinguish the terminology "BERT input sequence" from other types of "sequences".
+For instance, 1 *BERT input sequence* may include either 1 *text sequence* or 2 *text sequences*.

 To distinguish text pairs,
 the learned segment embeddings $\mathbf{e}_A$ and $\mathbf{e}_B$